Sw-github01/Project-4/README.md

 ### Project Motivation

-This project is to use pyspark and apply machine learning techniques to predict the customer churn event of Spotify data, such as song artistist, song length, session items, customer location and etc.
+This project is to use pyspark and apply machine learning techniques to build machine learning model and predict the customer churn event of Spotify data.
+It excercise load large datasets into Spark and manipulate them using Spark SQL and Spark Dataframes, as well as use the machine learning APIs within Spark ML to build and tune models.

 ### Project details